mxagar/customer_churn_production/README.md

 - No thorough deployment nor API are created, although [Docker](https://www.docker.com) containerization is introduced.
 - etc.

-If you are interested in some of the aforementioned topics, you can visit other of my boilerplate projects listed in the section [Interesting Links](#interesting-links).
+In other words, you ca re-use the code of this repository as a template, but for small projects only.
+If you something bigger in your hands and are interested in some of the aforementioned topics, you can visit other of my boilerplate projects listed in the section [Interesting Links](#interesting-links).
 However, let me reiterate the leitmotiv of this repository: **production-level data science code with as few tools as possible** :smile:

 The starter code comes from a [Udacity Machine Learning DevOps Engineer Nanodegree](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821) project, although the initial status was substantially changed.